alex-ball/HowTo-DataImpact/how-to-measure-impact.md

 One such scheme is the Digital Object Identifier (DOI), for which DataCite is the main Registration Agency for research datasets.
-Among the services it provides is DataCite Statistics, which shows on a monthly basis the number of times the top ten DOIs for each prefix have been resolved to a URL.
+Among the services it provides is DataCite Statistics,^[DataCite Statistics, URL: <http://stats.datacite.org/>.] which shows on a monthly basis the number of times the top ten DOIs for each prefix have been resolved to a URL.
 This gives an indication of how often references to the dataset have been followed.